knowsuchagency/promptic/README.md

 Promptic aims to be the "[requests](https://requests.readthedocs.io/en/latest/)" of LLM development -- the most productive and pythonic way to build LLM applications.
 It leverages [LiteLLM][litellm], so you're never locked in to an LLM provider and can switch to the latest and greatest with a single line of code.
 Promptic gets out of your way so you can focus entirely on building features.

-> “Perfection is attained, not when there is nothing more to add, but when there is nothing more to take away.”
+> "Perfection is attained, not when there is nothing more to add, but when there is nothing more to take away."

 ### At a glance